Achievable logoAchievable logo

 • How to interpret it geometrically and in real-world contexts

-To find the average of a set of numbers, we add them and divide by how many numbers there are.
-The average value of a continuous function on an interval works the same way, but instead of summing discrete values, we integrate over the interval for the total accumulated value and divide that “sum” by the length of the interval.
+To find the average of a set of numbers, you add them and divide by how many numbers there are.
+The average value of a continuous function on an interval works the same way.
+The difference is that, instead of adding up a list of separate values, you use an integral to accumulate values continuously across the interval, then divide by the interval length.

 Average value of a function